Skip to main content

 You can configure whether to simultaneously clear the local messages corresponding to these conversations using the isDeleteMessage property of the option parameter.

-• If the local messages corresponding to the conversations are deleted, historical chat records cannot be viewed when new messages are received.
-If the Cloud Storage for One-to-One and Group Messages service is enabled, the server still retains the message history.
-If you need to delete it, use the Delete Server History Messages API.
+• If local messages corresponding to the conversations are deleted, historical chat records cannot be viewed when new messages are received.
+If the Cloud Storage for One-to-One and Group Messages service is enabled, the server still retains message history.
+To delete, use the Delete Server Historical Messages API.